The 6-strand braid group is CAT(0)

-The main result contained in this paper is Theorem~\ref{thm: NCP6 is CAT(1)}.
-To prove it we first embed the diagonal link of the orthoscheme complex of non-crossing partitions $NCP_n$ into a spherical building.
+\textbf{Outline of proof.} To prove our main result Theorem~\ref{thm: NCP6 is CAT(1)} we first embed the diagonal link of the orthoscheme complex of non-crossing partitions $NCP_n$ into a spherical building.
 Then we assume (for a contradiction) that the diagonal link contains an unshrinkable (and hence locally geodesic) short loop.
 The image of such a loop $l$ contains a positive finite number of points of special interest (called turning points) which characterise the positions at which the loop fails to be locally geodesic in the ambient space.

-By inspection we show that there is a path $p$ between any turning point of $l$ and the point opposite to it in $l$, such that the two new loops we obtained by following half of $l$ and then $p$ are short and shrinkable.
+By inspection we show that there is a short path $p$ between any turning point of $l$ and the point opposite to it in $l$, such that $p$ passes through a special type of a vertex, called universal.
+We show that any short loop passing through a universal vertex is shrinkable, and thus the two new loops obtained by following half of $l$ and then $p$ are short and shrinkable.